Overview

 What are the average marks for entry?

-As competitive averages vary by university, university graduates with 65% – 70% average are generally eligible to apply to Australian pharmacy programs.
-For those coming from high school, the minimum average is approximately 70%, but varies by university.
+As competitive averages vary by university, current university students and graduates with 2.0 – 2.7 (out of 4.0) average are generally eligible to apply to Australian pharmacy programs.
+For those coming from high school, the minimum average is approximately 70% – 85% depending on the university.

 You don’t meet Monash’s pharmacy prerequisites or GPA requirement